Review of Neutral Naturalness: Connections to Dark Matter

 With only a single generation of twin quarks, the lightest twin baryon is the spin$-3/2$ baryon $\Delta_B$ with the quantum numbers of three twin $b$ quarks $(b_B b_B b_B)$.
 When this state is lighter than the twin $\tau$, it is a viable asymmetric dark matter candidate both when $m_{b_B}$ is parametrically above the twin QCD scale~\cite{Terning:2019hgj} or below the twin QCD scale~\cite{Garcia:2015toa}.
 When twin hypercharge is gauged, the lightest neutral state is a twin atom which consists of a $\Delta_B$ bound with a twin $\tau$.
 This $\Delta_B$ asymmetry and the visible baryon asymmetry can be generated simultaneously, provided there is a sufficiently large kinetic mixing~\cite{Feng:2020urb}.

 With a little additional structure, the fraternal twin Higgs model contains the correct moving pieces to implement either partially acoustic dark matter (PAcDM) or quasi-acoustic dark matter (QuAcDM)~\cite{Prilepina:2016rlq}.
+These scenarios are motivated by their potential to alleviate the longstanding $\sigma_8$ and $H_0$ tensions.
 For PAcDM, the dark matter consists of a component that acts like traditional cold dark matter and a second sub-dominant component that interacts efficient with dark radiation.
 This interaction suppresses the matter power spectrum at small scales.
-The twin baryon $\Delta_B$ acts as the cold dark matter while the twin $\tau$ can comprise the sub-dominant dark matter component provided that the twin $U(1)_L$ is gauged to mediate efficient interactions between the twin $\tau$ and twin $\nu$.
+The twin baryon $\Delta_B$ acts as the cold dark matter while the twin $\tau$ can comprise the sub-dominant dark matter component provided that the twin U(1$)_L$ is gauged to mediate efficient interactions between the twin $\tau$ and twin $\nu$.
 QuAcDM, on the other hand, allows all species of DM to couple, slightly inefficiently, to dark radiation, also suppressing the matter power spectrum at small scales.
-Gauging $U(1)_{B-L}$ realizes this set-up where the $\Delta_B$ and twin $\tau$ couple to the twin $\nu$ via the weakly gauged $U(1)_{B-L}$.
+Gauging U(1$)_{B-L}$ realizes this set-up where the $\Delta_B$ and twin $\tau$ couple to the twin $\nu$ via the weakly gauged U(1$)_{B-L}$.